aridjayarecipes/cutesrecipes.web.app/content/post/2216-recipe-of-speedy-ume-plum-jam-pie.md

 1. Make cuts in the other half of the pastry, leaving space around the edges.
 1. Place it on top of the sheet covered with jam and seal the edges with a fork.
 1. Brush the beaten egg across the whole surface for an attractive finish.
-1. Bake for 15 minutes in the preheated oven, and it&#39;s done!
+1. Bake for 15 minutes in the preheated oven, and it's done!